astraly-labs/Pragma/README.md

 ## 🤝 Contribute

-We're always looking for passionate developers to join our community and contribute to Madara.
-Check out our [contributing guide](./docs/CONTRIBUTING.md) for more information on how to get started.
+We're always looking for passionate developers to join our community.

 ## 📖 License